Hunting and shooting in the United Kingdom: Shooting

-A Shooting Party at Ranton Abbey by Francis Grant, 1839.
-Amongst those portrayed was the current Prime Minister Lord Melbourne.

 The shooting of game birds, in particular pheasant, is often on land managed by a gamekeeper using British country clothing.
 When hunting with shotguns, there is a risk of accidentally injuring birds that survive.
 The bird struck by the central cluster of the shot typically dies and falls to the ground.
 However, animals on the periphery of the shot may still be hit by some pellets, which they survive but result in lifelong suffering.
 Shooting from too far away also increases the risk of causing harm to animals due to the increased spread of shot pellets.

 Game birds are shot in different ways.
 In driven game shooting, where beaters are employed to walk through woods and over moors or fields, dependent on the quarry and time of year and drive game towards a line of 8–10 standing guns standing about 50 or 60 metres apart.
 Large numbers of pheasants, partridge and duck, but not grouse, are reared and released to provide sufficient numbers of game.
 Grouse cannot be reared intensively but the heather moorland where they live is intensively managed to maximise numbers.

 Rough shooting, where several guns walk through a woodland, moor or field and shoot the birds their dogs put up, is increasingly popular.
 It is less formal and may be funded by several people grouping together to form a syndicate, paying a certain amount each year towards pheasants and habitat maintenance.

 Rook shooting was once popular in rural Britain for both pest control and gaining food, wherein juvenile rooks living in rookeries, known as "branchers", were shot before they were able to fly.
 These events were both very social and a source of food (the rook becomes inedible once mature) as the rook and rabbit pie was considered a great delicacy.